Home » Disability Tax Credit Eligible Conditions Information » Disability Tax Credit Eligibility for Blind Canadians

 Patients suffering from blindness fall into two categories: 1) They were born blind;

-OR 2) they developed blindness after birth due to injury, disease, or other condition.
+OR 2) they developed blindness after birth due to injury, disease, or other conditions.

 These are some of the many causes of blindness: